Honors & Awards

 Alexander first made an impact as a sophomore, helping his team to a 10-2 record.
 Alexander totaled 33 tackles, including nine sacks and six tackles for loss.

 Alexander was ranked among the top 300 overall prospects in the nation and top 10 players in New Jersey by both ESPN and 247 Sports.
 Scout.com listed Alexander as the top outside linebacker in New Jersey.
 Alexander also visited Indiana, Michigan, Pittsburgh and Rutgers, and had offers from Notre Dame, Iowa and Wisconsin among others.

 Quayshon was born on March 15, 1998, and is the son of Carla Alexander.
-He has not declared a major, but earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2016.
+He has not declared a major, but he is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
 He was a member of both the Tom Osborne and Brook Berringer Citizenship Teams in 2017.
 He has volunteered with Uplifting Athletes, Husker Heroes and local hospital outreach visits.